i0Ek3/Java-in-blockchain/README.md

 # Java-in-blockchain

 The purpose of this project is help you to understand how a blockchain to work well, and to learn Java grammar quickly in code snippets.
 Additionally, the code of prototype in this project created by [@CryptoKass](https://github.com/CryptoKass), I just rewrite code by my understanding with some annotation.
-Be know!
+Be known!

 ## Credit